vishvAsa/kAvyam/laxyam/padyam/kokilA-sandeshaH/1_pUrvabhAgaH.md

 it will draw in a clear blue line above the Kṣīrasindhu
 the graceful coursing flow of an imaginary Yamunā[^10]
 come to meet her
 due to the love one river bears for another.
 22

+[^10]: A famously dark blue river in northern India

 </details>